fratullii/Udacity_Traffic-Sign-Classifier/Writeup/writeup.md

 ### Analyze Performance

 The model classifies correctly only one image, resulting thus in an accuracy of **20%**.
-It always classify the images as Speed Limit of 60 Km/h:
+It always classifies the images as Speed Limit of 60 Km/h:

 | Image                | Prediction          |
 | -------------------- | ------------------- |